-At the last second, Puhala, fast as lightning, sidestepped the weapon’s fire hardened point.
+At the last second, Akamu, fast as lightning, sidestepped the weapon’s fire hardened point.
 In a blur, he swept his hand across his body, snatched the flying shaft out of the air and stopped it mid-flight.
-The spear froze, solid as a rock in Puhala's grasp.
+The spear froze, solid as a rock in Akamu's grasp.
 There was an eruption of cheering.
-Puhala heard his family among the screams, the voices in harmony like a familiar song.
+Akamu heard his family among the screams, the voices in harmony like a familiar song.
 Triumphant, he waved to the swarm of onlookers.

 “Nice catch!” hollered Noa.

 He handed the spear to two younger boys who each grabbed an end and raced it back across the sand to Noa.
 The spear appeared gigantic compared to them.